Tutorial

 Violin Plot for Salary

-To get a better idea of outliers we may like to look at a box plot as well.
-This is also known as box-and-whisker plot.
-The box in box plot shows the quartiles of the dataset, while the whiskers shows the rest of the distribution.
+To get a better idea of outliers, we may also like to look at a box plot.
+This is also known as a box-and-whisker plot.
+The box in a box plot shows the quartiles of the dataset, while the whiskers show the rest of the distribution.

 Whiskers do not show the points that are determined to be outliers.
-Outliers are detected by a method which is a function of the interquartile range.
-In statistics the interquartile range, also known as mid spread or middle 50%, is a measure of statistical dispersion, which is equal to the difference between 75th and 25th percentiles.
+Outliers are detected by a method that is a function of the interquartile range.
+In statistics, the interquartile range, also known as midspread or middle 50%, is a measure of statistical dispersion, equal to the difference between the 75th and 25th percentiles.

 Box Plot for Salary Indicating the Two outliers in the right